mozartspa/mobx-form/website/docs/api/useForm.md

 isFieldValid(field: string): boolean
 ```

-Return `true` if the field has a different value than the initial value
+Returns `true` if the field has a different value than the initial value

 ---